Quick and easy Christmas Sugar Cookies are so good either plain or decorated with royal icing!

 - In a large bowl, cream butter and sugar together with a thick wooden spoon or electric beaters, and beat until smooth (for about 3 minutes).
 Beat in the vanilla and the egg.

-- Add in 2 cups of flour and salt.
+- Add in 2 cups of flour, baking powder and salt.
 Mix until well combined.
 Then add the rest of the flour until the mixture becomes a stiff cookie dough.
 Turn dough out onto a clean surface.
 Lightly wet your hands and knead the dough until it forms a soft ball.
 Wrap dough with plastic wrap and chill in the refrigerator for 30 minutes.

 - Divide dough in half, then roll out about 1/4-inch thick onto a lightly floured surface.
 Cut using any cookie cutter shape you like, and transfer immediately onto baking sheet.